 MARCIA B.F.
 KUNTZ

-Marcia Kuntz resumed her family law practice in 2012 after years as a legislative counsel and committee staffer on Capitol Hill and as an adviser, editor, and executive in the non-profit sector.
+Marcia Kuntz resumed her family law practice in 2012 at the firm of Kuder, Smollar, Friedman & Mihalik, PC after years as a legislative counsel and committee staffer on Capitol Hill and as an adviser, editor, and executive in the non-profit sector.
 In addition to her legal practice, Ms. Kuntz has taught Family Law as an adjunct professor at American University Washington College of Law.
+In April 2022, she co-founded the firm of Smollar Kuntz Locey, PLLC.

 Ms. Kuntz started her legal career as an associate at Arnold & Porter, and then moved to Kuder, Smollar & Friedman, PC.
 While there, she also co-taught Sexual Orientation and the Law as an adjunct professor at Georgetown.

-On Capitol Hill – as legislative counsel to Rep. Barney Frank (D-MA) and as Rep. Frank’s counsel on the Housing sub-committee of the House Committee on Banking and Financial Services – Ms. Kuntz worked to advance Rep. Frank’s priorities, which included the preservation and expansion of low income housing and the advancement of justice and equal rights for the LGBTQ+ community.
+On Capitol Hill – as legislative counsel to Rep. Barney Frank (D-MA) and as Rep. Frank’s counsel on the Housing sub-committee of the House Committee on Banking and Financial Services – Ms. Kuntz worked primarily on issues related to the preservation and expansion of low income housing and the advancement of justice and equal rights for the LGBTQ+ community.
 Ms. Kuntz has authored and co-authored book chapters on family law issues, including those of particular relevance to the LGBTQ+ community.
 She has published in print and online numerous Op-eds, columns, and articles, both under her name and written on behalf of others.
 Ms. Kuntz is a graduate of Princeton University and the University of Chicago Law School.
 She lives with her partner in Takoma Park.